 Pineapple Juice Recipe For Cough

-If you are going to drink pineapple juice as a natural remedy to cough, it is recommended that you consume pineapple juice mixed with other ingredients that are known for relieving cough.
-This should give superior results when compared to consuming pineapple juice alone.
+If you are going to drink pineapple juice as a natural remedy for cough, it is recommended that you mix in other ingredients that are known for relieving cough, such as honey, pepper, and salt.
+This should give better results compared to consuming pineapple juice alone.